nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ## Interaction of Parameters

-In each sections below, the various parameters one can pass to the ous resource are described.
+In each sections below, the various parameters one can pass to the OUS resource are described.
 Each parameter is discussed in isolation, simply addressing it in its own context.
-However, common usage will involve more than on parameter acting at the same time.
+However, common usage will involve more than one parameter acting at the same time.
 As such, here are some points to note:

 * Currently CMR Service-Bridge supports only queries with one collection; as such,